mtgjson/mtgjson-website/docs/README.md

 ## The Core Team

-::: warning Zach - Lead Developer
+::: tip Zach - Lead Developer

 ![avatar](/images/avatar-zach.jpg "Zach")
 Zach is a 21‐year old hippo fanatic who loves playing with big data and giving back to the community in unique ways.
 He has worked on MTGJSON since 2016, and has led the design and development of version 4.
 His work can also be seen heavily in the open‐source Cockatrice game client.
 :::

-::: warning Martin — Web Developer
+::: tip Martin — Web Developer

 ![avatar](/images/avatar-martin.jpg "Martin")
 Martin is an avid strategy gamer and Magic player since late 1994.
 When he’s not looking at JavaScript or playing Commander, he’s likely spending time on a host of smaller projects, including the custom card creator MTG.Design.